nazariyv/blog/posts/necessary-sufficient.md

 Let's start with the definitions and focus on implication.
 We first define any two events: $P$ and $Q$.

-"P is a necessary condition for Q" means: $P \leftarrow Q$ "P is a sufficient condition for Q" means: $P \rightarrow Q$
+"P is a necessary condition for Q" means: $P \Leftarrow Q$

+"P is a sufficient condition for Q" means: $P \Rightarrow Q$